-An actress gets involved with a criminal gang and winds up taking the rap for a $40,000 robbery.
+An actress gets involved with a criminal gang and winds up taking the rap for a $40,000 bank robbery.
 Before being sent to prison, she steals the money from her partners and hides it, thinking to use it as a bargaining chip to be released from prison.
 However, her former partners have different ideas.

 Dorothy Burton